The Geopolitics of Religious Soft Power

 The first phase of project outputs will include two edited volumes, a series of policy briefs, various online commentary articles, and working papers, as well as short videos.
 The project will also organize a range of events and public outreach activities to disseminate the research findings.
 Some of the policy-oriented outputs will be developed, co-published, and disseminated in cooperation with the Brookings Institution.
 The outputs arising from the first phase of the project will inaugurate a new field of study around the role of religion in contemporary global politics and will directly address knowledge gaps with data and analysis that can inform and shape scholarship, policymaking, and practice.

 In the second phase of the project starting in 2022, the role of religion in the foreign policy of emerging powers such as China, India, and Russia—particularly with respect to the Western Balkans, the Middle East, and South/Southeast Asia—will be an area of significant focus.
 GRSP project outputs will include a series of country profile reports, policy briefs and online commentary articles (via the Berkley Forum), audio and visual resources such as podcasts and short videos, and a range of events and public outreach activities to disseminate the research findings.
 Since 2020, the program has organized an ongoing webinar series featuring scholars from around the world whose work focuses on GRSP-relevant themes, and this series will continue during the second phase.
 A dynamic web essay will serve as a capstone publication for the program.
-Aspects of this new phase of project work—particularly those dealing with the impact of religious geopolitics on peace and stability around the world—will be implemented in partnership with the United States Institute of Peace in Washington, DC, where project director Peter Mandaville will be on special assignment from 2022 to 2024.
+Aspects of this new phase of project work—particularly those dealing with the impact of religious geopolitics on peace and stability around the world—will be implemented in partnership with the United States Institute of Peace in Washington, DC, where project director Peter Mandaville was on special assignment from 2022 to 2024.

 This project is made possible by the Carnegie Corporation of New York, with additional support from the Henry Luce Foundation.
 The statements made and views expressed in project outputs are solely the responsibility of the authors.